Som-diba/Body_Mass_Index_Calculator/README.md

 This is a Body Mass Index (BMI) Calculator.
 The Body Mass Index of an individual is a numerial value or measure that uses the height and the weight to work out and access whether the individual has a healthy body weight relative to their height.

+**The Home Page**

+The home page houses the navigation section (English-calculator, Metrics-Calculator, Cunsulting, Fitness Planning, Meal Planning ) the calcutalator, the consulting section, Fitness Planning section, Meal Planning section and Contact us section.

+Clicking on these various options takes you to their different pages where different information with regards to the page name can be gotten.

 **Who can use the calculator**

 The BMI calculator is suitable for adults from 18 years old and over.